AymanNabih/flycode/README.md

-## Setting up fruit fly-based codes available on the literature
+## Configuring fruit fly-based codes available on the literature

-**3. Configuring and testing other codes to compare**
+**3. Configuring and testing other codes for comparison purposes**

 Here I'll show how to configure the environment to run and test at least (5) implementations written in Python and Julia languages